 Éva Kovács

-Conditions for reclassification into inner area
+Conditions for inclusion into inner area

-The basic rules of reclassification into inner area are set out in the Act on the Protection of Agricultural Land.
+The basic rules of inclusion into inner area are set out in the Act on the Protection of Agricultural Land.
 The procedure is not merely a technical or land registry matter, but one that must also be examined from land protection and urban development planning perspectives.

 The four-year rule